-A tradition of figure sculpture that glorified militarism and warriors is thought to have developed in Costa Rica out of an increased competition for resources among a growing population.
+A tradition of figural sculpture that emphasized militarism and warriors is thought to have developed in Costa Rica out of an increased competition for resources among a growing population.
 Presented in a rigid posture atop a pedestal base, this helmeted warrior holds a trophy head in his right hand and a short ax in his left.
-Around his neck is suspended a large pendant that is similar in detail to known objects in gold.
+Elbows to his side and forearms thrust forward, he seems to be presenting them to the viewer, perhaps in tribute, perhaps as a warning.
+The figure wears a belt with panels above each hip.
+His conical helmet is of a type commonly seen in images of elite warriors in ancient Central America and Colombia.
+He wears a pendant in the shape of four curly-tailed animals lined up side-by-side, similar to gold ornaments known from the region (see MMA 66.196.36).
 There is evidence that gold was considered a protective substance in Precolumbian Central America and that warriors wore their gold ornaments into battle.

 Hoopes, John.
 “Magical Substances in the Land Between the Seas: Luxury Arts in Northern South America and Central America,” in Golden Kingdoms: Luxury Arts in the Ancient Americas, Joanne Pillsbury, Timothy Potts, and Kim N. Richter, eds.
 (Los Angeles: The J. Paul Getty Museum, 2017), pp. 54-65.

 Pillsbury, Joanne, Timothy Potts, and Kim N. Richter, eds.
 Golden Kingdoms: Luxury Arts in the Ancient Americas.
 Los Angeles: J. Paul Getty Museum, 2017.
 See especially cat. no. 103, p.
 195.